informidas/vba-toolbox/README.md

 Arguments are parameters that are passed into Subroutines and Functions as variables.
 This helps to make code dynamic, since we can change the values we pass in as inputs.

  **Example**
- Lets say we wanted a subroutine that will accept two inputs from a user: <br>
+ Lets say we wanted a subroutine that will accept one input from a user: <br>
  1. a first name
- 2. a last name

- We would like the subroutine to print a hello message using the person's first name and last name. <br>
+ We would like the subroutine to print a hello message using the person's first name. <br>
  So if I type *John* for the first name the program should print: <br>
  *Hello John*.
 How would we do this?
-Here is a possible answer
+Here is a possible solution using a subroutine<br>

- Sub PrintName(first_name as string)
+ >Sub PrintName(first_name as string)
+ >

-'print the hello message <br>
+ >'print the hello message <br>
- msgbox "Hello " + first_name
+ >msgbox "Hello " + first_name
+ >

- End Sub
+ >End Sub